FreeCAD/FPA/handbook/process/bookkeeping/ExpenseReimbursement.md

 If the person incurring the expense has not already been created as an "employee", that should be done at this time.

-## Expense payments
+### Planned Expense payments
 When the payment is to be issued to the member, and expense voucher should be created, posted and paid.
 The receipient, an invoice should be created, posted and paid.
 The payment should be charged back to **Dettes à l'égard des membres** and offset against the appropriate **Valeurs disponibles** subaccount.

-## Paying from BountySource
-To pay an expense claim from the FPA BountySource account:
-* create an issue for the expense in the FPA Github repo.
-* post a bounty on BountySource
-* close the issue on Github
-* have the member claim the bounty on BountySource
-* approve the member's claim on BountySource
-* BountySource will transfer the money to the member.
+## After the Fact Expenses
+The bookkeeping requirements to document a expense after the fact are simpler.

+### Bookkeeping for After the Face Expenses
+Create a transaction charging the expense amount to the appropriate account, offset against the account providing the funds.
+Any fees involved should also be added to the transaction.